desktop/dugite/README.md

  - make it easy to work with Git repositories
  - use the same commands as you would in a shell
+ - access to the full set of commands, options and formatting that Git core uses
- - package an up-to-date version of Git in your application
+ - access to the latest features of Git

 ### Supported Platforms